chaliyan92/llm_engineering/projects/web_page_summarizer/README.md

-## LLM Engineering

-This repository contains the learnings and code materials to understand the inteactions with LLMs.

-- Learnign notes
-- Pet projects
+## Web Page Summarizer

+This projects uses OpenAI to summarize the contenet of a given webpage

 ### Prerequisite